Autism Spectrum Disorder (ASD)

 Sensory Sensitivities

-Autistic people may have distinctive sensory experiences, such as sensitivity to lights, e.g., becoming disturbed by bright lights, loud noises, or specific textures.
+Autistic people may have distinctive sensory experiences, such as sensitivity to lights, becoming disturbed by bright lights, loud noises, or specific textures.

 Emotional and Behavioral Responses

-Factors Possibly Contributing to the Risk of Autism Spectrum Disorder (ASD)
+Risk Factors of Autism Spectrum Disorder (ASD)

 Gender is one of many other factors.
-Males are more likely to develop autism spectrum disorder than females which makes gender a contributing factor.
+Males are more likely to develop autism spectrum disorder than females, which makes gender a contributing factor.

 Pregnancy and Birth Complications,

-e.g., problems during pregnancy or birth, can increase the risk of developing autism spectrum disorder.
+such as issues during pregnancy or birth, can increase the risk of developing autism spectrum disorder.

 Note: Not all of these risk factors can lead to the development of ASD, but they can increase the risk of developing Autism spectrum disorder (ASD).

-Supportive Approaches to Autism Spectrum Disorder Management
+Diagnosis of Autism Spectrum Disorder

-Supportive management approaches to ASD (Autism Spectrum Disorder) aim to focus on helping individuals develop the required skills and build confidence in various settings.
+The Treatment and supportive management approaches to ASD (Autism Spectrum Disorder) aim to focus on helping individuals develop the required skills and build confidence in various settings.

 Behavioral Therapy